misa198/dell-latitude-5570-hackintosh/README.md

   <img src="./screens/screenshot.png" style="margin: auto;"/>
 </p>

+## Overview
+This is the Hackintosh Opencore EFI for the DELL Latitude E5570.
+Available for some DELL Latitude E5470 models. ([See more](https://github.com/misa198/dell-latitude-e5570-hackintosh/issues/9))

 ## Specs

 <p><i>This is spec of my laptop.
 This EFI can be used for all of DELL Latitude E5570</i></p>